asgeir-s/entrepenator/README.md

 ## Project Definition
 Explains the idea and rules (and how the rules can be changed) for the project.
-For instance, before the MVP the idea giver decides what is merged and after the MVP the ide giver, backers, and developers decide what happens by voting.
+For instance, define an MVP and have rules like before the MVP the idea giver decides what is merged, and after the MVP the idea giver, backers, and developers decide what happens by voting.

 ## Plugins
 All plugins must use bitcoin as payment and payouts.
 Payments and payouts come from the wallets controlled by the project.